- Clinical science

 - Increased risk for complications

 - Children < 6 months

 - People with underlying cardiac, pulmonary, neurologic, or neuromuscular disease

 - Routine immunization: DTaP vaccine (diphtheria, tetanus, and pertussis) at 2, 4, 6, and 15–18 months and at 4–6 years (see “ ”)

 - Single dose at 7–10 years of age if immunization is incomplete

 - Single-dose boost at 11–18 years of age, at least 10 years following the last dose

 - Contraindications: known anaphylactic reactions, encephalopathy following previous vaccination

-- Household and close contacts of infected people; especially people at risk of developing complications or close contacts of high-risk individuals (see “Complications” above)
+- Administered to household and close contacts of infected people (especially people at risk of developing complications or close contacts of high-risk individuals; see “Complications” above)

 - Administered regardless of immunization status